-It’s no secret, termites are some of the most destructive pests faced by Bradenton property owners.
+It’s no secret, termites are some of the most destructive pests faced by Florida property owners.
 In fact, in the United States alone, termites are responsible for over five billion dollars’ worth of damage each year.
-It is critical for homeowners to take the proper precautions to protect their property from these destructive pests.
+It is critical for homeowners to take the proper precautions to protect their Bradenton property from these destructive pests.
 Since termites can cause more damage the longer their infestations are allowed to exist, dealing with them promptly and effectively is paramount if you want to limit the damage to your Bradenton property.
 Unfortunately, when faced with termite infestations, many people turn to DIY termite control methods that simply don’t get the job done.
 That’s why, as a Bradenton property owner, you need to know the effective methods of termite control that you can count on should your property become infested with these destructive pests.

 Termites are small, ant-like pests that feed on the organic matter that makes up wood.
 They are typically pale yellow, brown, or black in color.
 Termites live in colonies that are comprised of three separate castes.
 These castes consist of workers, soldiers, and reproductives.
 Workers gather food for the colony while soldiers protect the colony from any would-be threats.
 Reproductives are charged with setting out to create new colonies in a process known as a termite swarm.

 There are two species of termites that Bradenton property owners might face.
 These are subterranean termites and drywood termites.
 Subterranean termites live underground in the soil and will travel to find wood to eat.
 Drywood termites, alternatively, live inside of the wood that they are eating.